a

 No. You’ll just need to give yourself and your hair a little shake, check the backside of your shirt and you’re good to go!

-How often should I book sessions?
+How often should I do halotherapy?

 Are there any negative reactions to medications?